Sparadri/lb_api/README.md

 ### BACKGROUND JOBS
 * for tasks that take to much time in controllers (posting to an API (slack, etc...), sending emails, ...)
+* enable to asynchronous code
+* 2 waiting lists: normal and prio for things that must go fast
+* CRON jobs > notion of scheduling
+* 1 task, 1 job
+* sikeq executed in model so has full access
+* redis: key/value store > like postgresql. big hash that stores key/value pairs, not in ruby program but in redis